lab-cosmo/sphericart/docs/src/installation.rst

     pip install sphericart

 This basic package makes use of NumPy.
-A PyTorch-based implementation can be installed with
+Implementations supporting PyTorch and JAX can be installed with

 .. code-block:: bash

     pip install sphericart[torch]

-This pre-built version available on PyPI sacrifices some performance to ensure it can run on all systems, and it does not include GPU support.
+    pip install sphericart[jax]

-If you need an extra 5-10% of performance, you want to evaluate the spherical harmonics on GPUs, and/or you want to use it in JAX, you should build the code from source:
+If you need an extra 5-10% of performance on CPU, you should build the code from source:

 .. code-block:: bash